Hotel de Gink

 Hotel de Gink was a series of self-service hotels created by and for homeless men.
 Jeff Davis conceived the idea and founded the first Hotel de Gink in Seattle in 1913.
 The concept quickly spread across the country.

 Concept

 Although the organization used the name "hotel" and was even a member of the International Hotel Alliance, in practice it was more like a homeless shelter.
 Hotels De Gink were self-supporting, as residents contributed whatever money they could to support hotel operations.
-The Hotels provided a range of services, including food, barbering, tailoring, and primitive medical care.
+The Hotels provided a range of services, including food, barbering, tailoring, and rudimentary medical care.
 All services were provided by residents, who were expected to volunteer at the Hotel for at least two days per week in exchange for lodging.
 The facilities were self-governing, with a group of residents deciding which applicants to admit.

 Residents slept on the floor on donated blankets.
 Local restaurants donated kitchen supplies and other businesses provided other large pieces of equipment necessary for daily operations.
 Upkeep and maintenance were provided by residents.